Another Reason to Have a Solid Financial Plan

 If so, you're not alone — and your employer knows it.

-In a recent survey of HR professionals by the Society of Human Resource Management, 72% said that compared to previous years, employees are now more likely to dip into their retirement plans at work.
+In a survey of HR professionals by the Society of Human Resource Management, 72% said that compared to previous years, employees are now more likely to dip into their retirement plans at work.
 And 83% found that employees' money concerns are adversely affecting their performance.

 The HR professionals also found that of those struggling with personal-finance issues: